 Expenses for the three months ended September 30, 2022 decreased compared to the quarter ended June 30, 2022.
 There was a decrease in exploration and evaluation costs, from \$249,666 in the three months ended June 30, 2022 to \$73,868 in the three months ended September 30, 2022.
 During the three months ended June 30, 2022, the Phase 1 drilling at Gemini was completed and geophysical work was undertaken.
 There was a decrease in share-based payment expense from \$39,425 during the quarter ended June 30, 2022 to \$nil for the three months ended September 30, 2022 due to no options being granted during the period.
-The Company did not grant any stock options during the three months ended September 30, 2022 compared to 150,000 stock options granted to a consultant of the Company during the three months ended June 30, 2022.
-There was a gain on marketable securities totaling \$12,822 for the three months ended September 30, 2022 compared to a loss of \$156,917 for the previous quarter due to the share price movement of Cypress Development Corp.
-These decreases in expenses were partially offset by higher accounting and audit costs during the quarter ended September 30, 2022 as the Company accrued fees related to the fiscal 2022 year end audit, and incurred higher shareholder communications costs during the quarter ended September 30, 2022 as the Company took steps to increase investor awareness after its discovery at the Gemini.
+The Company did not grant any stock options during the three months ended September 30, 2022 compared to 150,000 stock options granted to a consultant of the Company during the three months ended September 30, 2022 compared to 150,000 stock options granted to a consultant of the Company during the three months ended September 30, 2022 compared to a loss of \$156,917 for the previous quarter due to the share price movement of Century Lithium Corp.
+These decreases in expenses were partially offset by higher accounting and audit costs during the quarter ended September 30, 2022 as the Company accrued fees related to the fiscal 2022 year end audit, and incurred higher shareholder communications costs during the quarter ended September 30, 2022 as the Company accrued fies related to the fiscal 2022 year end audit, and incurred higher shareholder communications costs during the quarter ended September 30, 2022 as the Company accrued fies related to the fiscal 2022 year end audit, and incurred higher shareholder communications costs during the quarter ended September 30, 2022 as the Company accrued fies related to the fiscal 2022 year end audit, and incurred higher shareholder communications costs during the quarter ended September 30, 2022 as the Company took steps to increase investor awareness after its discovery at the Gemini.

 Expenses for the three months ended June 30, 2022 decreased compared to the quarter ended March 31, 2022 due to a decrease in share-based payment expense from \$85,193 during the quarter ended March 31, 2022 to \$39,425 due to fewer options being granted during the period.
 The Company granted 150,000 stock options to a consultant of the Company during the three months ended June 30, 2022 compared to 1,600,000 options granted to management, directors, and consultants during the quarter ended March 31, 2022.
-Various Black-Scholes option pricing model inputs changed during the most recent completed quarter, including the risk free interest rate.
-There was a decrease in the loss on marketable securities totaling \$156,917 for the three months ended June 30, 2022 compared to a loss of \$274,544 for the previous quarter due to the share price movement of Cypress.
+Various Black-Scholes option pricing model inputs changed during the most recent completed quarter, including the risk-free interest rate.
+There was a decrease in the loss on marketable securities totaling \$156,917 for the three months ended June 30, 2022 compared to a loss of \$274,544 for the previous quarter due to the share price movement of Century Lithium Corp.
 In addition, expenses during the quarter ended March 31, 2022 included additional management and directors' fees.
 This was partially offset by higher shareholder communications costs during the quarter ended June 30, 2022 as the Company took steps to increase investor awareness after its discovery at the Gemini lithium project and engaged a corporate communications consultant in March 2022.